 - Erasmus+ Master Degree Loans are EU-guaranteed loans that can help you finance a Master course in an Erasmus+ programme country.

 The prestigious Fulbright Programme sponsored by U.S. and Czech governments provides U.S. and Czech citizens with the opportunity to study, teach, or conduct research in the partner country.
 U.S. candidates should apply through Fulbright Programme partner organizations in the United States where they can also find application and programme details.

 CEEPUS is a Central European Exchange Programme for University Studies and it supports regional cooperation in the framework of university networks.
-Current member countries are Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, the Slovak Republic and Slovenia.
+Current member countries are Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, North Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, the Slovak Republic and Slovenia.
 Prishtina/Kosovo is also participating.
 Scholarships for study abroad periods of 3-10 months are particularly available for students from universities involved in the CEEPUS programme, individual students outside the university network (freemovers) are, however, also considered as eligible applicants.

 AKTION Czech Republic - Austria

 AKTION programme supports bilateral cooperation between the Czech Republic and Austria in the tertiary sector through grants and collaborative projects.
 For individuals, there are scholarships for study and research stays available.
 Czech and Austrian students can also apply for a scholarship to participate in the summer language courses and summer schools.
 Information on the scholarship calls in English is available here.